bryanseah234/sgStyleSnap2025/requirements/api-endpoints.md

 - Calculate trash items: `COUNT(*) WHERE removed_at IS NOT NULL`
 - Calculate recoverable: `COUNT(*) WHERE removed_at > NOW() - INTERVAL '30 days'`
 - Add warnings at:
-  - 90% (180 items): "Approaching limit"
+  - 90% (45 uploads): "Approaching upload limit - add from catalog!"
-  - 95% (190 items): "Nearly full - remove items soon"
+  - 95% (48 uploads): "Nearly at upload limit - use catalog instead"
-  - 100% (200 items): "Limit reached - remove items to add new ones"
+  - 100% (50 uploads): "Upload limit reached - add unlimited items from catalog"
 - Estimate storage from Cloudinary metadata (if available)

 **Implementation:**